BugSwarm/bugswarm/cache-dependency/README.md

 ## Algorithm
-1. Download cached files
+1. Download cached files in containers and copy them out as tar files
-    * For Java artifacts, setup localRepositories and run the build script, then copy files in localRepositories out as tar files.
+    * For Java artifacts, setup localRepositories and run the build script, then copy files in localRepositories out.
         * If the build script fails for either the failed job or the passed job, caching will fail.
     * For Python artifacts, parse the build log (downloaded from Travis